Efficient Asynchronous Federated Evaluation with Strategy Similarity Awareness for Intent-Based Networking in Industrial Internet of Things: Conclusion

 \section{Conclusion}

 In this paper, we have proposed FEIBN, a Federated Evaluation Enhanced Intent-Based Networking framework tailored for IIoT environments.
-FEIBN leverages large language models to align heterogeneous multimodal intents into structured strategy tuples, and integrates federated learning to achieve distributed policy verification without exposing sensitive local data.
+FEIBN leverages large language models to align heterogeneous multimodal intents into structured strategy tuples, and integrates federated learning to achieve distributed strategy evaluation without exposing sensitive local data.
 To address the challenges of communication cost and training efficiency, we have further designed SSAFL, a Strategy Similarity Aware Federated Learning mechanism that combines similarity-aware node selection with adaptive asynchronous update thresholds.
 The experiments have demonstrated that SSAFL significantly improves model accuracy and convergence speed while reducing communication overhead compared with existing synchronous and asynchronous baselines.
-The ablation studies further validated the effectiveness of similarity-aware participation scoring and adaptive aggregation in enhancing federated policy verification.
+The ablation studies further validated the effectiveness of similarity-aware participation scoring and adaptive aggregation in enhancing federated strategy evaluation.

 {